ENCCS/julia-intro/content/index.rst

 Julia has a rich ecosystem of libraries aimed towards scientific computing and a powerful in-built package manager to install and manage their dependencies.
-Julia is also gaining ground in HPC as it supports both threading and distributed-memory parallelisation as well as GPU computing.
+Julia is also gaining ground in both data science and high-performance computing (HPC), thanks to a rich package ecosystem around data analysis and visualisation, machine learning, deep learning, threading and distributed-memory parallelisation, as well as GPU computing.

 This lesson covers the basics of Julia: its syntax, multiple-dispatch paradigm, package development and best practices.
-It thus covers the necessary prerequisites to follow the two other ENCCS lessons on Julia:
+It spans the necessary foundational skills required to follow the two other ENCCS lessons on Julia:

 - `Julia for High Performance Scientific Computing <https://enccs.github.io/julia-for-hpc/>`__
 - `Julia for High Performance Data Analysis <https://enccs.github.io/julia-for-hpda/>`__